 Chair of Membership and Governance Committee

-Sam has been a member of OCC for more than 6 years.
+Sam has been a member of OCC for 3 years.
 He has been a caregiver since 1990, when his wife was diagnosed with MS. She has been in a wheelchair since 1992.
 Sam’s legal experience includes serving as General Counsel and Corporate Secretary at the Canadian Red Cross.
 His areas of expertise include corporate and commercial law, the law of charities and not-for-profits, and the governance of charities and not-for-profits.
 He currently also teaches Business Law at Carleton’s Sprott School of Business.
 Sam is currently chairing the OCC Membership & Governance Working Group/Committee.
-He also co-chairs OCC.

-Rose-Marie has been a member of OCC for over 4 years.
+Rose-Marie has been a member of OCC for over 6 years.
 She has served as a co-chair of the OCC Research & Advocacy Working Group/Committee for the past 2 years.
-She has also brought her experience to many external committees in her roles as part-time Social Worker on a Medical Oncology Team at the University Health Network and a Professional Practice Leader.
-Rose-Marie believes “nothing has impacted my life more than being a caregiver to a family member with a mental health diagnosis, a daughter who has had a heart transplant and caring for an aging family member with early onset dementia."
+She has also brought her experience to many external committees in her roles as a part-time Social Worker on a Medical Oncology Team at the University Health Network and a Professional Practice Leader.
+Rose-Marie believes “nothing has impacted my life more than being a caregiver to a family member with a mental health diagnosis, a daughter who has had a heart transplant and caring for an ageing family member with early-onset dementia."

 Patricia (Patti) Lennox